NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

    **Edge Refinements:**

-   Create additional refinements along the building edges by checking *Add Edge Refinements* option.
+   Create additional refinements along the building edges by checking the *Add Edge Refinements* option.
 See the figure below for the details.

    .. figure:: figures/we14_EVT_Mesh_EdgeRefinement_tab.svg
       :align: center